Fire extinguishers are amongst the few devices we own but don’t wish to utilise.

-Step 3: Aim your nozzle at the centre of the flame, but stand at a safe distance!
+Step 3: Aim your nozzle at the center of the flame, but stand at a safe distance!

 Step 4: Squeeze the handle.
 This move will force out the agent.
 Starting at the fire’s central location.

-Gordon Powers always have a team of experts on hand and ready to dispatch to your location.
-Our nearest emergency 24 hour electrician can be contacted and directed to your site immediately for urgent matters.
+Gordon’s Powers always have a team of experts on hand and ready to dispatch to your location in Sydney.
+Our nearest emergency 24-hour electrician can be contacted and directed to your site immediately for urgent matters.